Desmond Wilcox: Personal life

-Wilcox married Patsy Price and they had three children: Claire, Adam, and Cassandra.
-During his marriage he had an eight-year affair with television presenter Esther Rantzen, and in 1977 he married Rantzen after obtaining a divorce from Patsy.
+Wilcox married Patsy Price and they had three children: Claire, Adam and Cassandra.
+During his marriage he had an eight-year affair with television presenter Esther Rantzen; in 1977 he married Rantzen after obtaining a divorce from Price.
 There were three further children from this marriage, including the television presenter Rebecca Wilcox.
 In 1992, Wilcox converted to Judaism, the religion of his second wife.

 Later life and death

-After he left the staff of the BBC, Wilcox was involved in the occasional series The Boy David, following the story of David Jackson (David Lopez), a badly-deformed Peruvian boy (a sufferer of noma) whose face was rebuilt by a Scottish surgeon who adopted him.
+After he left the staff of the BBC, Wilcox was involved in the occasional series The Boy David, following the story of David Jackson (David Lopez), a badly deformed Peruvian boy (a sufferer of noma) whose face was rebuilt by a Scottish surgeon who adopted him.
 The series won six international awards.